 The combination of these airborne profiles of temperature and salinity measurements with the MMS-sponsored ADCP and CTD moorings were fairly consistent.
 These continuous measurements of ocean temperatures, salinities (via conductivities), and currents were acquired from the mooring sensors at intervals of 0.5 and 1 hr for CTDs and ADCPs, respectively.
-Although the moorings were located outside the radius of maximum winds R{max} of hurricanes Katrina (~4.5 R{max} where $R{max} = 47$ km) and Rita (~17.5 R{max} where $R{max} = 19$ km) (Fig.6), CCE2 that was affected by Katrina (category 5 status) propagated over the mooring site ≈ 2 days after interacting with the storm.
-The circulation of the LC bulge that interacted with Rita (category 5 status) extended over the mooring ≈ 3 days after having been affected by the storm.
+Although the moorings were located outside the radius of maximum winds $R{max}$ of hurricanes Katrina (~4.5 $R{max}$ where $R{max} = 47$ km) and Rita (~17.5 $R{max}$ where $R{max} = 19$ km) (Fig. 8), CCE2 that was affected by Katrina (category 5 status) propagated over the mooring site $\approx 2$ days after interacting with the storm.
+The circulation of the LC bulge that interacted with Rita (category 5 status) extended over the mooring $\approx 3$ days after having been affected by the storm.
 The cluster averages of the thermal structure revealed that the LC cooled by 1°C, the WCE temperature cooled by 0.5°C, and the eddy shedding region and the CCE cooled by more than 4.5°C (Jaimes and Shay 2009).
 These profiles will represent a challenge for the model especially placing the oceanic features in the correct position as suggested by the Ivan model analyses (Halliwell et al., 2010).

-More recently, Jaimes and Shay (2010) analyzed the contrasting thermal responses during and subsequent to Katrina and Rita by estimating the energetic geostrophic currents in these oceanic features.
-Increased and reduced oceanic mixed layer (OML) cooling was measured following the passage of both storms over cyclonic (CCE) and anticyclonic (WCE) geostrophic relative vorticity ζ_g , respectively.
-Within the context of the storms' near-inertial wave wake in geostrophic eddies, ray-tracing techniques in realistic geostrophic flow indicate that hurricane forced OML near-inertial waves are trapped in regions of negative ζ_8 , where they rapidly propagate into the thermocline.
+Jaimes and Shay (2010) analyzed the contrasting thermal responses during and subsequent to Katrina and Rita by estimating the energetic geostrophic currents in these oceanic features.
+Increased and reduced oceanic mixed layer (OML) cooling was measured following the passage of both storms over cyclonic (CCE) and anticyclonic (WCE) geostrophic relative vorticity $\zeta{\sigma}$ , respectively (Fig. 9).
+Within the context of the storms' near-inertial wave wake in geostrophic eddies, ray-tracing techniques in realistic geostrophic flow indicate that hurricane forced OML near-inertial waves are trapped in regions of negative $\zeta_g$ , where they rapidly propagate into the thermocline.
 These anticyclonic-rotating regimes coincided with distribution of reduced OML cooling, as rapid downward dispersion of near-inertial energy reduced the amount of kinetic energy available to increase vertical shears at the OML base.
-By contrast, forced OML near-inertial waves were stalled in upper layers of cyclonic circulations, which strengthened vertical shears and entrainment cooling.
+By contrast, forced OML nearinertial waves were stalled in upper layers of cyclonic circulations, which strengthened vertical shears and entrainment cooling.
 Upgoing near-inertial energy propagation dominated inside a geostrophic cyclone that interacted with Katrina; the salient characteristics of these upward propagating waves were: (i) radiated from the ocean interior due to geostrophic adjustment following the upwelling and downwelling processes; (ii) rather than with the buoyancy frequency, they amplified horizontally as they encountered increasing values of during upward propagation; (iii) produced episodic vertical mixing through shear-instability at a critical layer underneath the OML.
 To improve the prediction of TC-induced OML cooling, models must capture geostrophic features; and turbulence closures must represent near-inertial wave processes such dispersion and breaking between the OML base and the thermocline.
-Models must capture this variability to get the correct entrainment in cold and warm oceanic features.
+Oceanic response models must capture this variability to get the correct entrainment in cold and warm oceanic features.
+For the first time, these effects of the near-inertial wave wake in the presence of a background eddy field are now being explored in this study using these measurements and results from analytical theory.